cityjson/cjdb/model/README.md

 ## 3. Indexing

-Indexing certain attributes in the tables can potentially speed up database operations.
+Indexing certain columns or [expressions](https://www.postgresql.org/docs/current/indexes-expressional.html) speeds up querying on them.

 The users can use GIN index on lod, to speed up queries on geometries: